emeinhardt/cat-herder/README.md

     a setting without either of those two features.

-  - Similarly, a finer-grained typeclass hierarchy not specialized to `(->)` means more typeclasses, more possible derivations (and fewer obvious defaults available), more verbose types, and more difficult type inference.
+  - Similarly, a finer-grained typeclass hierarchy not specialized to `(->)` means more typeclasses, more possible typeclass instance derivations (and fewer obvious defaults available), more verbose types, and more difficult type inference.

-Some of these costs are borne principally in development of the library and not necessarily by downstream use: for example, nearly every constrained typeclass has a default trivial constraint, and between that and e.g. choosing a specific concrete type at any site of use, GHC has little or no trouble reasoning about verbose and intimidating-looking piles of constraints.
+Some of these costs are borne principally in development of the library and not necessarily by downstream use: for example, nearly every constrained typeclass has a default trivial constraint, and between that and e.g. choosing specific concrete types at sites of use, GHC often has little or no trouble reasoning that a hefty and intimidating-looking piles of constraints are satisfied.

-In any case, as an experiment, the primary goal of the package currently is to flesh out basic functionality for productive EDSL development to assess the cost/benefit ratio of design decisions: this may motivate a significant rewrite, giving up constraints, or focusing more effort on unsized containers.
+In any case, as an experiment, the primary goal of the package currently is to flesh out basic functionality for productive EDSL development and assess the cost/benefit ratio of design decisions on how easy that that basic functionality is to achieve and then use: this may motivate a significant rewrite, giving up constraints, or focusing more effort on unsized containers.